 The monitoring report can be sent for one time, conditionally or periodically as indicated by the request.
 If it is indicated to report conditionally, the relevant threshold should be included in the link monitoring request.

+(a) link monitoring that involves a remote NE

+(b) device monitoring

 Figure 30 – Procedure of link monitoring